batsyKun/rockPaperScissors/README.md

 # rockPaperScissors
-Play the gaming using the link below. https://batsykun.github.io/rockPaperScissors/
+Play the gaming using the link. https://batsykun.github.io/rockPaperScissors/